Video Game: Captain Novolin

 - Shout-Out: One of the doctors in Novolin's Imagine Spots in between the levels bears an uncanny resemblance to Will Smith.

 - Shows Damage: Sort of.
 If Novolin's blood glucose starts going too high (From eating too much), his walking animation will be different- showing him hunched over and with his tongue hanging out.
 It doesn't affect how he controls, nor does it occur if he actually does take damage, but it's there to represent extreme thirst and tiredness- two common effects of hyperglycemia (High blood glucose).
+Note that he also does this animation on the mountain stages regardless of his blood glucose level, which presumably was intended to help point out what effects strenuous exercise can have on diabetics, though in practise tends to make it look more like he's afraid of heights.

 - This Looks Like a Job for Aquaman: There's something a bit ironic about a Diabetic Superhero (Who gets hurt if he so much as touches sugar.) apparently being the only person on the planet capable of fighting off the Sugary Junk Food aliens.Novolin: This looks like a job for yours truly, CAPTAIN NOVOLIN!